dareyio/Linux_fundamentals/project-2/step6.md

-git branch - Check the IP address and netmask information of your system
+- Check the IP address and netmask information of your system

 - Check the default route information of your system